Photo © Gioele Pozzi

 Dimitris Christopulos

 Born in Athens, Greece, Dimitris Christopoulos began his musical journey at twelve on classical guitar, before moving to electric bass at Nakas Jazz School under the guidance of Yotis Kiourtzoglou and studying double bass at Zografou Classical School with Kostas Koubelis.
+After graduation, Dimitris quickly established himself in the Greek music scene, performing with local jazz ensembles and acclaimed artists such as Anna Vissi, Sakis Rouvas, and Giannis Spanos.
+In 2008, he joined the Mercadonegro Orchestra and

+collaborated with two-time Grammy nominee violinist Alfredo De La Fe.
 Now based in Romandie, Dimitris works as a professional studio and live performer, as well as an educator, seamlessly navigating jazz, pop, salsa, and Latin jazz projects.
 His international collaborations include Tito Nieves, Jerry Rivera, José Alberto “El Canario,” Alex Wilson, Malia, Pee Wee Ellis, Matt Bianco, and many more, bringing his distinctive rhythmic pulse and harmonic depth to every stage and recording.

 Photo © Martina Knecht